-If you’re in Traralgon, wander into the Repco carpark on Princes street and there you will find a little grave hidden amongst the cars and bitumen.
-This little grave is all that remains of the original Traralgon cemetery and the story of the little girl whose remains are interred there, is a heart wrenching story about the hardships of colonial life.
+If you’re in Traralgon, Victoria, wander into the Repco carpark on Princes street and there you will find a little grave hidden amongst the cars and bitumen.
+This little grave is all that remains of the original Traralgon cemetery and the story of the little girl whose remains are interred there is a heart wrenching story about the hardships of colonial life.

 Traralgon in the 1860’s was a very small place.
 Much of the native population had been decimated by smallpox and there were only eight white men living in the area presumably with their families.
 The railway was yet to open and the “town” was simply a stopping place on the road to the Walhalla, Jordan and Omeo gold fields.
 Into this small community came Mounted Police Trooper William Sydney O’Brien Smyth.
 His district ran from Dargo to the coast and from Rosedale to Shady Creek (Warragul).